DiondraEvans/Space-Battle-MOD-1-PROJECT-/README.md

 <p>I developed this project using object-oriented programming with HTML5 and JavaScript That could be played on the webpage or console.
 This is a functional battleship game utilizing basic knowledge
 of JavaScript, HTML, and CSS principles to manipulate the DOM.</p>

-<h1>Installation Instructions:</h1>
-<p>This game runs in your browser, and guides you with prompts and alerts.
-Download the HTML
-and JavaScript file in the same folder or location, then drag the HTML file into your browser.
-Enjoy!</p>